PaloAltoNetworks/prisma-cloud-docs/README.md

 1. Fork the repo.
 2. Make your changes directly in the GitHub UI, or with your editor of choice and the git command line tool.
-3. Submit your changes back to the repo as a pull request.
+3. Submit your changes back to the repo as a pull request (PR).

+**Note** - If you are a Palo Alto Networks employee and  wants to assign reviewers to your PRs, please open an IT Service Request to add your GH ID to the github.com/PaloAltoNetworks org.
+From there, reach out to Prisma Cloud TechDocs, and we can add you to our repo.

 # Structure